-Concerted work must go into improving the interoperability, reliability, functionality and safety of mHealth technologies, e.g. through the development of standards and certification schemes.
+Concerted work must go into improving the interoperability, reliability, functionality and safety of mHealth technologies, e.g. through the development of standards and certification schemes mHealth can only make a positive contribution towards improvements in care if services are based on sound medical rationale.
+As evidence of clinical usefulness is developed, findings should be published in peer reviewed journals and be reproducible.